im/vscode-plugin/README.md

-# vscode-plugin README
+# vscode-tools README

-This is the README for your extension "vscode-plugin".
+This is the README for your extension "vscode-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features